Camouflage (1977 film)

 Camouflage (Barwy ochronne) is a 1977 Polish drama film directed by Krzysztof Zanussi.
 The film was selected as the Polish entry for the Best Foreign Language Film at the 50th Academy Awards, but was not accepted for nomination.

 Plot

 Students are staying at a summer linguistics study camp.
-One of the directors, Jaroslaw, is young and prefers a direct, informal approach.
+One of the directors, Jarosław, is young and prefers a direct, informal approach.
 He is opposed by the manipulative Jakub.
-For example, Jaroslaw allows a dissident student to participate.
-While the jury prize is given to a poor paper, the unconventional school of thought still receives a recommendation.
-When the deputy rector arrives for the closing ceremonies, and since he rejects the unofficial view, tensions rise.
+For example, Jarosław allows a dissident student to participate.
+While the jury prize is given to a mediocre paper, the unconventional school of thought still receives a commendation.
+When the Deputy Rector arrives for the closing ceremonies, and since he rejects unorthodox viewpoints, tensions rise.
 They climax when the student bites the rector's ear.
 The police are called in.